 What is editorial independence, and how does Science News maintain it?

 Editorial independence is the freedom of editors and writers at a news organization to report and write about topics at will, without an external party’s involvement.
-At Science News, no institution, government body, scientist or other entity, including our publisher, Society for Science & the Public, determines what we write about, nor are we paid to write about (or not write about) certain stories.
+At Science News, no institution, government body, scientist or other entity, including our publisher, the Society for Science, determines what we write about, nor are we paid to write about (or not write about) certain stories.
 We publish stories only on what we find newsworthy.
 You can learn more about our editorial independence on our About page.

 How does Science News manage potential conflicts of interest?

 We try to avoid conflicts of interest whenever possible.
 However, when such conflicts are unavoidable, we disclose them to our readers.
-For example, when we cover the work of a scientist who has a relationship with our parent organization, such as a member of the Board of Trustees of Society for Science & the Public, we say so in the story.
+For example, when we cover the work of a scientist who has a relationship with our parent organization, such as a member of the Board of Trustees of the Society for Science, we say so in the story.

 How does Science News cover controversial aspects of science?